shopware/docs/products/extensions/b2b-suite/concepts/system-architecture.md

 ### ACL

-The `acl` implementation is connected to most other entities provided by the B2B-Suite.
+The `acl` implementation is connected to most other entities provided by the B2B Suite.

 ![image](../../../../../.gitbook/assets/b2b-architecture-acl.png)